piersdeseilligny/betterfountain/README.md

 * Some sort of system that would allow the storage of character information alongside the script

-* Synchronized scrolling of the live preview with the markup.

 I will probably add these features when I have time, but if you're up for the challenge I'm more than happy to accept your pull requests.